chinzhengjie/ZJ_Portfolio/Cyclistic Case Study/README.md

 # Cyclistic Bike-Share Analysis

 This is a case study taken from Coursera which I had worked on while undertaking the Google Data Analytics Professional Certificate.
 All of the original datasets were provided by Coursera and are about a **fictional** company named Cyclistic.
-The analysis was done in R Programming.
+As the dataset was extremely large, I found it easier to work on the analysis through R Desktop.

 <br/>